michaelknoll/TYPO3.Neos/Scripts/README.md

 	cd Packages/Application/TYPO3.Neos/Scripts
 	npm install

 Grunt Tasks
 -----------

-* grunt concat
+* `grunt build-js`

-	This command concatenates all JavaScript sources into the minified files we include into Neos.
+	This command builds all JavaScript sources, i.e. the minified files we include into Neos

+* `grunt concat`

+	This command concatenates all JavaScript sources

-* grunt docs
+* `grunt docs`

 	Renders the documentation.
 (This command needs sphinx-builds and OmniGraffle 5 Professional installed)